 What Are the Types of Product Roadmaps?

-The types of roadmaps vary depending on the tasks, goals, and the structure of the teams creating them.
-Here are some types of roadmaps where cross-department and product teams may benefit from using:
+The types of roadmaps vary depending on the tasks, goals, and structure of the teams creating them.
+Here are some types of roadmaps that cross-department and product teams may benefit from using:

 - Market and strategy roadmap;

 - Department roadmaps;

 - Platform roadmap;